arkon108/book-reviews/summaries/003-soft-skills.md

 Career
 ------

-The book starts with advice on career building and management - about changing the perception from thinking about yourself in terms of the job you to looking at yourself as a business which offers particular services.** How to think like a business** - your image and your reputation are your personal brand, your services and know-how is what you sell.
+The book starts with advice on career building and management - about changing the perception from thinking about yourself in terms of the job you to looking at yourself as a business which offers particular services.**How to think like a business?** - your image and your reputation are your personal brand, your services and know-how is what you sell.

 **For people looking for a job**, the author suggest for ways they could improve their offering, specialization in particular service or industry.
 If you're looking for a job, you only really need one client.
 After thinking about big career goals, they should be broken up into smaller ones, and regularly reviewed.